Shira-3749/phpstorm-docker-proxy/README.rst

 3. Configure PhpStorm to use the proxy
 ======================================

-1. make sure the container specified in the configuration is up and running
+1. make sure the container running the specified image in the configuration is up and running
 2. head to *File - Settings - Languages & Frameworks - PHP*
 3. click the "*...*" on the right side of *CLI Interpreter*
 4. click the "*+*" to add a new interpreter as *Other Local...*